Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-VariableDataPrototypeDataPrototypeAutosarDataPrototypeARElementAtpBlueprintAtpBlueprintableAtpTypePortInterface+ isService  :Boolean+ serviceKind  :ServiceProviderEnum [0..1]NvDataInterfaceDataInterface+nvData1..*Software Component Template
+VariableDataPrototypeDataPrototypeAutosarDataPrototypeARElementAtpBlueprintAtpBlueprintableAtpTypePortInterface+ isService  :Boolean+ serviceKind  :ServiceProviderEnum [0..1]NvDataInterfaceDataInterface+nvData1..*
-AUTOSAR Release 4.2.2

 [constr_1149] PortPrototypes used for NV data management (cid:100) A PortPro totype typed by a ClientServerInterface used for NV data management, i.e.